 While you’re planning your thanksgiving menu this year, give these recipes a whirl.
 I’ve served them for holiday meals in the past, and they always impress.
 Typical Thanksgiving recipes are gluten and/or dairy-heavy, and those are the two foods that cause the post-meal crash snooze fest, not the turkey!

 If you’re a sucker for stuffing, I’ve got you covered.
 Below is a paleo recipe from my colleague Diane over at Balanced Bites.
 Also, click here to try my alterna-mash that’s made with mineral rich root veggies over those terrible Idaho potatoes that cause major blood sugar spikes (sure to cause a crash later).
-Finally, this kale-bacon-brussels mash will convert the harshest kale critic.
+Finally, this kale-bacon-brussels hash will convert the harshest kale critic.
 Infuse a little green into your Thanksgiving dinner!

 Stay tuned for better desserts & pumpkin pies next week.

 Grain-Free Sausage & Apple Stuffing / Dressing

 (this really is all okay to make by-taste, all measurements here are approximate)

 1 Tbsp butter or bacon fat or coconut oil

 1 onion, chopped into 1/2″ pieces (medium-large)

 3 stalks of celery, chopped into 1/2″ pieces

 4-6 fresh sage leaves, chopped